 Learning more about industries and careers options can help you narrow your focus on those that might be a good fit.
 Below are some tools and techniques to help you begin researching potential career paths.
 Don’t forget: if you need help, you can always schedule an appointment with an advisor.

 Handshake is a great place to start your research.
 Companies looking specifically to recruit MIT students share job postings that you can filter by location, industry, or job type (internship, full-time, research, etc).
+Many of these positions may also be featured on the different career pathways as well.

 Online Research Tools